CDrummond/music-similarity/README.md

 listed here, will be considered acceptable.
 Therefore, if seed is `Pop` then a `Hard Rock` track would not be considered.

+*NOTE* Genre groups can now be configured directly in the [LMS Music Similarity Plugin](https://github.com/CDrummond/lms-musicsimilarity), therfore there is no need to add these to `config.json`

 ### HTTP Post

 Alternatively, the API may be accessed via a HTTP POST call.
 To do this, the